gomorpheus/morpheus-docs/infrastructure/storage/buckets.rst

     None
       Files in the Bucket will not be automatically deleted or backed up.
     Backup Old Files
-      This option will backup files after a set amount if time and remove them from the bucket.
+      This option will backup files after a set amount of time and remove them from the bucket.
         DAYS OLD
           Files older than the set number of days will be automatically backed up to the selected Backup Bucket.
         BACKUP BUCKET